BudEcosystem/GenZ/README.md

 - Developed by: Bud Ecosystem
 - Base pretrained model type: Llama V2 13B
-- Model Architecture: GenZ 13B, fine-tuned from Llama V2 13B, is an auto-regressive language model that employs an optimized transformer architecture.
+- Model Architecture: GenZ 13B, fine-tuned on Llama V2 13B, is an auto-regressive language model that employs an optimized transformer architecture.
 The fine-tuning process for GenZ 13B leveraged Supervised Fine-Tuning (SFT)
 - License: The model is available for commercial use under a custom commercial license.
 For more information, please visit: [Meta AI Model and Library Downloads](https://ai.meta.com/resources/models-and-libraries/llama-downloads/)

 ---